-In the mid and downstream portions of the Oil Gas & Chemical segment we expect minimal impact to our revenue volume attributable to maintenance work.
-However, since some of our customers are integrated oil companies with exposure to the price of crude, if the prices continue at current levels or decline further into fiscal 2016, spending levels may be reduced.
+In the mid and downstream portions of the Oil Gas & Chemical segment we expect minimal mid and long term impact to our revenue volume attributable to maintenance work.
+However, the margins between crude and refined products is favorable which has temporarily delayed spending in some of our refining work locations.
+Additionally, some of our mid and downstream customers are integrated oil companies with exposure to the price of crude, if the prices continue at current levels or decline further into fiscal 2016, spending levels may be reduced.
 Our exposure to upstream clients in the Oil Gas & Chemical segment, who have direct exposure to the price of crude, is limited to the operations from our recent acquisition of substantially all of the assets of HDB Ltd. Limited Partnership which conducts most of its business with upstream exploration companies.
 Although we expect this customer base to reduce spending, our exposure to upstream clients is not currently significant.